Barrett’s evasiveness alarms LGBTQ advocates fearful Supreme Court may roll back protections

 “And were I to be confirmed, I would be responsible for applying the law of stare decisis to all of them,” she added, referring to the court’s process of deciding whether precedents should be respected or overturned.

-At the confirmation hearings, Barrett was constantly challenged about her views on the Affordable Care Act; a third challenge to the health care insurance program is on the Supreme Court’s docket next month.
+At the confirmation hearings, Barrett was constantly challenged about her views on the Affordable Care Act; a third challenge to the health-care insurance program is on the Supreme Court’s docket next month.
 And Democrats and Republicans sparred over whether Barrett’s personal opposition to abortion meant she would overturn landmark decisions guaranteeing abortion rights in Roe v.
 Wade and Planned Parenthood v.
 Casey.

 But the questioning over gay rights was just as contentious.
 One reason was Barrett’s past writings as a constitutional law professor at Notre Dame, and another was her relationship with Justice Antonin Scalia, for whom she clerked.